-- Solution Security Secretary shall be responsible for presenting the Faculty Secretary shall be responsible for approval at regular meetings of the Faculty.
-(University Manual Sections 4.50.11 and 4.40.13) - 5.2 The Dean shall preside at College meetings, but if he or she is unable to be present at a meeting, (s)he shall designate an associate dean to assume this responsibility (University Manual Section 4.50.10). - 5.3 A quorum consisting of 20 percent (20%) of the membership of the Faculty must be present before a College meeting can be called to order (University Manual Section 4.50.12). - 5.4 The conduct of the meeting will be guided by parliamentary procedures with rules stated in the latest edition of Sturgis Standard Code.
-The Dean may appoint a parliamentarian to serve at Faculty meetings (University Manual Section 4.45.10) - 5.5 Procedure All voting shall be by voice vote by parliamentary procedure except when a paper ballot is called for with a motion and approved by a majority of those voting. - 5.6 Voting on matters which require approval by the Faculty shall be limited to continuing faculty holding any of the ranks: Professor, Associate Professor, Associate Professor, Research Professor, Research Associate Professor, Research Associate Professor, Extension Professor, Extension Associate Professor, and Extension Assistant Professor, Clinical Associate Professor and Clinical Professor.
+- 5.2 The Dean shall preside at College meetings, but if he or she is unable to be present at a meeting, (s)he shall designate an associate dean to assume this responsibility (University Manual Section 4.50.10). - 5.3 A quorum consisting of 20 percent (20%) of the membership of the Faculty must be present before a College meeting can be called to order (University Manual Section 4.50.12). - 5.4 The conduct of the meeting will be guided by parliamentary procedures with rules stated in the latest edition of American Institute of Parliamentarians Standard Code of Parliamentary Procedure.
+The Dean may appoint a parliamentarian to serve at Faculty meetings (University Manual Section 4.45.10) - 5.5 Procedure All voting shall be by voice vote by parliamentary procedure except when a paper ballot is called for with a motion and approved by a majority of those voting. - 5.6 Voting on matters which require approval by the Faculty shall be limited to continuing faculty holding any of the ranks: Professor, Associate Professor, Assistant Professor, Instructor, Research Professor, Research Associate Professor, Research Assistant Professor, Extension Professor, Extension Associate Professor, and Extension Assistant Professor, Clinical Assistant Professor, Clinical Associate Professor and Clinical Professor.
 The Dean and Associate Deans shall have the rights to vote as faculty members at faculty meetings.
 (University Manual Sections 4.50.10; 4.50.13; and 7.10.10) - 5.7 The Dean shall call a special meeting of the Faculty on a written request of 25 percent (25%) of the faculty members.
 The call for a special faculty meeting and agenda shall be sent to the faculty members at least five days before the meeting.
 (University Manual Sections 4.40.13 and 4.50.11) - 5.8 The petitioners who request a special meeting of the College Faculty shall prepare the agenda for the meeting.
 All items to be acted on at that special meeting must be on the agenda, and only items on the agenda can be acted upon at the meeting.